neuroinformatics-unit/datashuttle/docs/source/pages/get_started/set-up-a-project.md

 (new-project-aws)=
 ### Connecting to central storage through AWS S3 Bucket

-The following details must be set in the project configs before setting up the Amazon Web Services (AWS) connection:
+The following details are required to connect to an AWS S3 Bucket:

-1) **aws_access_key_id:** This is the access key ID that allows you to connect to AWS buckets and can be set up through the AWS website.
+1) **aws access key id:** This is the access key ID that allows you to connect to AWS buckets and can be set up through the AWS website.
 See [here](https://repost.aws/knowledge-center/create-access-key) for a guide on creating an access key and [this guide](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AmazonS3FullAccess.html#AmazonS3FullAccess) for ensuring your access key has the correct permissions.
+You will also require the associated **aws secret access key** that acts as a password.

-2) **aws_region:** This is the region of your AWS bucket as stated on the bucket details on the AWS website.
+2) **aws region:** This is the region of your AWS bucket as stated on the bucket details on the AWS website.

 3) **central path**:  For AWS connections, the `central_path` **must** start with the bucket name.
-You can then extend this to point to the project folder on the bucket, or leave it as only the bucket name only to transfer directly into the bucket root.
+You can then extend this to point to the project folder on the bucket, or leave it as only the bucket name only to transfer directly to the bucket root.

-Once the configs are saved, we can set up the connection by clicking `Set Up AWS Connection` (through the TUI) or running the function [](setup_aws_connection) in Python.
+Once the configs are saved, we can set up the connection by clicking `Set Up AWS Connection` (through the TUI) or running the function [](setup_aws_connection()) in Python.

 :::{dropdown} AWS Example
 :color: info
 :icon: info

-Let's say the central project was stored on a AWS bucket in the region `eu-north-1`, and your AWS access key id is `ADI82KSN29OE10CKAO92MSW9`.
+Let's say the central project was stored on an AWS bucket in the region `eu-north-1`, and your AWS access key id is `ADI82KSN29OE10CKAO92MSW9`.